nlack/ews-qr-app/qr-app-vue-frontend/README.md

 ## Configuration

-Need to change URL to backend server!
+Need to change URL to backend server adress!

-Edit file `qr-app-vue-frontend/config/prod.env.js`
+Edit file `config/prod.env.js`

 Replace `URL` in `API_URL: '"URL"'` with you own configuration.